Skip to content

 making chocolate ganache

-Once the cake is completely cooled, gently unroll it and then evenly spread the mascarpone whipped cream all over the cake from edge to edge.
+Fill the cake: Once the cake is completely cooled, I gently unroll it and evenly spread the mascarpone whipped cream all over the surface from edge to edge.

 spreading filling onto a sheet cake

-Roll the cake up tightly and make sure the filling is not coming out of the edges and then roll it in a plastic wrap and chill it for about 30 minutes to help restabilize the shape and filling.
+Roll and chill the cake: I roll the cake up tightly and make sure the filling stays inside the edges, then I wrap it in plastic and chill it for about 30 minutes to help restabilize the shape and filling.

 rolling up an icing filled cake

-Slice the cake towards the top at an angle and then attach it to the side of the cake using some ganache or leftover whipped cream filling.
+Create the branch: I slice the cake toward the top at an angle and attach it to the side of the log using a little ganache or some leftover whipped cream filling.

 slicing the rolled filled cake

-Spread the ganache all over the top of the and sides of the yule log leaving the cut ends opened.
+Cover with ganache: I spread the ganache over the top and sides of the yule log while leaving the cut ends open.

 adding ganache to a roll cake

-Take a fork and run streaks down the sides and top of the cake.
+Create the texture: I take a fork and run streaks down the sides and across the top of the cake.

 scoring the chocolate ganache